shannawn/shannonaw/brain-doodles/2021-resolutions.md

 ---
-title: 2021 resolutions: and yet she is
+title: 2021 resolutions - and yet she is
 ---
 Today, I choose to let love win.